'Not allowed to have fun anymore': Warriors' 'shoey' fan cops lifetime Mt Smart ban

-Fans have created a petition to safe the shoey fan from his lifetime ban.
+Fans have created a petition to save the shoey fan from his lifetime ban.

 The Sydney Morning Herald reports Calley Gibbons was approached by police after his first 'shoey' and was escorted out of the ground by security, who informed him he was banned for life.